 For AIRMIX® spraying systems, choosing the right nozzle depends on the flowrate and the fan width dimensions you want to get.
 You need also to consider the maximum operating pressure.
 Our tip chart will give you the ideal tip for your specific need.
 We suggest you read carefully our documentation and never skip main content!

-For AIRLESS® systems, as for AIRMIX® tips, you need to consider the flowrate and the fan width dimensions you want to get, as well as the maximum operating pressure, A great thing about airless nozzles in particular is that you can choose the reversible design, meaning that if one side gets clogged with paint, you can easily remove it, clean it, and switch your nozzle to the other side and continue working.
+For AIRLESS® systems, as for AIRMIX® tips, you need to consider the flowrate and the fan width dimensions you want to get, as well as the maximum operating pressure (since there is no air atomizing), A great thing about airless nozzles in particular is that you can choose the standard or the reversible design, meaning that if one side gets clogged with paint, you can easily remove it by rotating it and switch your nozzle to the other side and continue working.

 How can you extend your tip/nozzle lifetime?